kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 # Two eggs

-This problem posed says we have 2 eggs to start with and a 100 storey building to explore.
+This problem posed says we have 2 eggs to start with and a 100 storey tower to explore.

 Let's consider what we would have to do if we had just one egg.
 With just one egg, we could drop the egg from floor 1 and see what happens.
 If it breaks, we stop and can claim definitively that the solution to the problem is floor 1.
 If it doesn't break, we can proceed to floor 2 and repeat.

-This means that if we have a building with 10 floors we may need up to 10 drops to definitively say at which floor the egg would break, and if we have 100 floors we may need 100 drops.
+This means that if we have a tower with 10 floors we may need up to 10 drops to definitively say at which floor the egg would break, and if we have 100 floors we may need 100 drops.
 The above strategy would guarantee that we find the solution to the problem with the _minimum_ number of drops.
 Or in other words, we can search $N$ floors with $N$ drops.